 This is where Gabe gets all excited for me, “You have no idea how lucky you are to be sitting here,” as he points at me.
 “This guy has a whole podcast about people who have made the change to web development!”

-So I told Kevin my best tips, none of them coding specific, and now I’m going to share them with you.
+So I told Kevin my best tips, none of them specific to coding, and now I’m going to share them with you.
+But the most important one is that you should always keep yourself informed about technology, so I recommend you to always read the Tech News from TechSmash.net.

 1. Be Ready to Bang Your Head Against a Wall